 I have worked with people from all different kinds of backgrounds and occupations.
 This includes folks who feel like they have absolutely no athletic background.
 Subsequently:

 “I believe that EVERYONE can benefit from learning how to move like a GOATA!”

 Pain isn’t normal.
-If you are experiencing some kind of chronic pain (tendinitis, sciatica, bursitis, etc), take a closer look at how you’re moving and resting.
+If you are experiencing some kind of chronic pain (tendinitis, sciatica, bursitis, etc), then take a closer look at how you’re moving and resting.

 One of my clients, a teacher who had to transition to virtual teaching, began to experience hip pain to the point where she could not walk comfortably from the drastic change in lifestyle.
 Instead of walking and standing to teach, many teachers were in a chair, in front of a laptop, for hours on end.
 After assessing her movement patterns, it was clear that she was missing a part of the GOATA movement cycle.
 Subsequently, after two months of repatterning her movement, we were able to eliminate her hip pain and she could go on walks pain free.

 Another client, a 28 year old dietician-athlete-and-fitness trainer, started to feel intense pain at the beginning of January 2020.
 She was diagnosed with sciatica, hip bursitis, and hip tendinitis.
 Fast forward to July 2020… After going through multiple doctors and PTs, she was still in pain and still limited in her physical activity.
 Shortly after, we began working together.
 By analyzing her movement using slow-motion video, and using the GOATA movement system, we were able to change the way that she moves and eliminate her pain within 3 months.
-We are now working towards getting her back to playing basketball safely and making her injury resistant!
+Subsequently, we are now working towards getting her back to playing basketball safely and making her injury resistant!

 Be pain-free for life!